lux4rd0/weatherflow-collector/README.md

 A dashboard variable called "station_id" is used on most of the dashboards for putting names to locations.
 I switched to this because I have multiple Tempest devices, but it requires a manual update of the dashboard before using them.
 Go into the "Variables" in the Dashboard editor and modify the "station_id" variable.
 Look under Customer Options to "Values Separated by comma" and change it to reflect your Name/station_id.

+### Time Zone Variable

+There's also a tz variable coded to a specific location to help build some of the 12/24 hour time breaks.
+It's set to "America/Chicago" - be sure to set it to where your're located.

 ## Roadmap

 See the open issues for a list of proposed features (and known issues).